-- 1. Kind of meeting (committee, special, board, etc.). - 2.
-Name of the committee that is meeting. - 3.
-Date, including year, time, and place of the meeting. - 4.
-Name of the presiding chairperson. - 5.
-Names of members present and absent.
-For larger meetings, have a sign-in sheet and attach this to the minutes. - 6.
-Whether minutes of the previous meeting were approved as read or corrected.
+- 1. kind of meeting (committee, special, board, etc.) - 2. name of the committee that is meeting - 3. date, including year, time and place of meeting - 4. name of presiding officer - 5. names of members present & absent.
+For larger meetings, have a sign-in sheet and attach this to the minutes. - 6. whether minutes of the previous meeting were approved as read, mailed or corrected.

 Begin recording minutes.
 Summarize.
-You don't have to write down everything everyone says, just capture the highlights, such as:
+You don't have to write down everything everyone says-just capture the highlights.

-- Major issues (financial spending).
+- Major issues.

-- Proposed suggestions (actions to do).
+- Proposed suggestions.

 - Conflicting points of view.

 - Motions and votes.

-Include the name of the member(s) who made the motion and underline the action.
+- o Record main motions.
+Include name of member(s) who made the motion and underline the action.
 State and underline whether the motion carried or failed.

 - Time of adjournment.

-End the minutes with your name (e.g. "John Jones, Secretary").
+- End minutes with your name (e.g. "John Jones, Secretary").
 After minutes are approved, write "approved" and the date at the top.

+Tips

-Tips: Conduct Productive Meetings
+Conduct Productive Meetings

 The president or committee chairperson is responsible for conducting a meeting.
-Robert's Rules of Order is a good reference guide, but this outline provides the highlights.
+Robert's Rules of Order is a good detailed reference, but this outline provides the highlights.

-- Always start on time.
-Open your meeting location at least 15 minutes early so members can socialize and settle in. - Introduce public officials and guest speakers at the beginning of each meeting. - Recognize and welcome newcomers at the beginning of each meeting. - Briefly state the purpose of the meeting.
-Keep comments relevant to the agenda items being discussed. - Use visual aids as much as possible.
-People relate to things they can see. - Allow everyone to contribute.
-After an issue is presented, open the discussion, but set time limits. - Make frequent summaries during discussion so that everyone clearly understands the issues and responses. - Stress co-operation, not conflict.
-If conflict occurs, appoint a committee to research the concern and report findings at the next meeting. - Encourage individuals who voice concerns to be part of the solution and join a committee. - Assign tasks and delegate responsibilities.
-People will feel they are contributing, not just listening. - Guide the meeting from concerns to solutions.
-Build consensus by asking others how they approach the issue. - Before adjourning, announce the date, time, and place of your next meeting. - Thank everyone for their participation and attendance.
+- ✓ Always start on time.
+Open your meeting location at least 15 minutes early so members can socialize and settle in. - ✓ Introduce public officials and guest speakers at the beginning of each meeting. - ✓ Recognize and welcome newcomers at the beginning of each meeting. - ✓ Briefly state the purpose of the meeting.
+Keep comments relevant to the agenda items being discussed. - ✓ Use visual aids as much as possible.
+People relate to things they can see. - ✓ Allow everyone to contribute.
+After an issue is presented, open the discussion-but do set time limits. - ✓ Make frequent summaries during discussion so that everyone clearly understands the issues and responses. - ✓ Stress co-operation not conflict.
+If conflict occurs, appoint a committee to research the concern and report findings at the next meeting. - ✓ Encourage individuals who voice concerns to be part of the solution and join a committee. - ✓ Assign tasks and delegate responsibilities.
+People will feel they are contributing, not just listening. - ✓ Guide the meeting from concerns to solutions.
+Build consensus by asking others how they approach the issue. - ✓ Before adjourning, announce the date, time and place of your next meeting.